CSB-IG/RNA-seq/README.md

 - The Summarized_Experiment folder contains the RData object.
 - The R directory contains the different R files.

+## R

+__requirements.R__
+- Check if the required R and Bioconductor packages are installed
+- Install the R and Bioconductor missing packages

 __ReadData.R__
 1. Read Experimental Data